empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-development-guide.md

 To use Interface&nbsp;X&nbsp;Archetype as a search UI layer, you need:

-- **Empathy Search API** (or any search API that you use to retrieve search data).
+- **Empathy Platform Search API** (or any search API that you use to retrieve search data).
-- **Empathy Search Adapter** to communicate with the Empathy Search API (or any search adapter to connect with the search API you are using).
+- **Empathy Platform Search Adapter** to communicate with the Empathy Platform Search API (or the Empathy Search Adapter to connect with the search API you are using).

 :::